w4bo/welaser-datamodels/WeLASERnotes.md

 - Write to mongodb
 - Demonstrate update FIWARE entity

-Orion context broker

-## Questions
+## Open questions

 - Should we keep some statistics on the weeds?
     - GA: we could have coverage maps, to map the planning.
 We are not doing that.
 Bur we can infer coverage maps from the robot / perception system.
     - Do we need to model the table of conditions?
 Not for now
-- Width of the crop (line)
-- Width of the robot

-Storage limits?
-- Terabytes
-- Images

-What information do we send back
+- What information do we send back

-[Not critical] Map creation: Draw the polygons / linestring
+- [Not critical] Map creation: Draw the polygons / linestring

 ## Entities